Sample-Efficient Optimization over Generative Priors via Coarse Learnability

 Standard MRAS theory guarantees $f(\cdot; \theta_k)$ converges to a point mass at the globally optimal solution for $d$.
 However, this analysis relies both on exactly updating the parameter $\theta$ via infinite samples as well as the specific structural properties of natural exponential families to ensure the optimum always remains within the support of this generated distributions \citep{hu2007model}.
 Therefore, this theory does not provide explicit sample complexity bounds.
 In the finite-sample regime, projecting a complex target $p_\tau$ onto a generative model introduces empirical errors.
 Without specific statistical guarantees, there is no assurance that a polynomial number of samples suffices to maintain coverage of the optimal region, and as mentioned before, this aspect may break the algorithm.

-Our framework identifies the statistical assumption (coarse learnability) and algorithmic modification (utilizing the coarse generative model as a proposal for Metropolis-Hastings rather than sampling from it directly) needed for achieving polynomial sample complexity in classical MBO.
+Our framework identifies the statistical assumption (coarse learnability) and algorithmic modification (utilizing the coarse generative model as a proposal for Metropolis--Hastings rather than sampling from it directly) needed for achieving polynomial sample complexity in classical MBO.
 While methods like MRAS rely on the rigid geometry of exponential families to guarantee support preservation, \cref{ass:learn} requires that the learner captures the target's mass within a polynomial factor.
-Our framework therefore shifts the burden from architectural correctness (choosing the right parametric family) to statistical expressivity (learning a cover), making the theory applicable to deep generative models where exact parametric alignment is impossible.
+Our framework therefore shifts the burden from architectural correctness (choosing the right parametric family) to statistical expressivity (learning a cover), making the theory applicable to settings where exact parametric alignment is impossible.
 We presented a simple case of such model mis-match in \cref{app:miss}.